RaulCas/Gut-microbiome/README.md

 3- Run steps 1 to 9 of "clean_to_OTUS.sh" in batch.

-4- Manually prepare and run the command of step 10 in  "clean_to_OTUS.sh".
+4- Manually prepare and run the step 10 command of  "clean_to_OTUS.sh".

 5- Run the rest of commands of "clean_to_OTUS.sh" in batch.

-6- Run the diversity analysis commands
+6- Run the diversity analysis commands (run_diversity.sh)

 7- After obtaining OTU abundances, diversity analyses, etc, run "pair_samples.py" to compare results of the different primer sets